epickrram/blog-images/drafts/2016_04/kernel_network_stack_rx.md

     poll_count = (300 / 64) + 1 => 5

-If there are still packets to be processed in the network device ring-buffer, then the time_squeeze counter will be incremented for the given CPU.
+If there are still packets to be processed in the network device ring-buffer, then the `time_squeeze` counter will be incremented for the given CPU.

-The dropped counter is only used when the softirq process is attemping to add a packet to the backlog queue of another CPU.
+The `dropped` counter is only used when the `ksoftirq` process is attemping to add a packet to the backlog queue of another CPU.
 This can happen if [Receive Packet Steering](https://www.kernel.org/doc/Documentation/networking/scaling.txt) is enabled, but since we are only looking at UDP multicast without RPS, I won't go into the detail.

-So if our kernel helper thread is unable to move packets from the network device receive queue to the socket's receive buffer fast enough, we can expect the time_squeeze column in /proc/net/softnet_stat to increase.
+So if our kernel helper thread is unable to move packets from the network device receive queue to the socket's receive buffer fast enough, we can expect the `time_squeeze` column in `/proc/net/softnet_stat` to increase over time.

+In order to interpret the file, it is worth looking at [the implementation](http://lxr.free-electrons.com/source/net/core/net-procfs.c?v=4.0#L146).
+Each row represents a CPU-local instance of the
+`softnet_stat` struct (starting with CPU0 at the top), and the third column is the `time_squeeze` entry.

-The only tunable that we have at our disposal is the netdev_budget value.
-Increasing this will allow the softirq process to do more work.
+The only tunable that we have at our disposal is the `netdev_budget` value.
+Increasing this will allow the `ksoftirq` process to do more work.
 The process will still be limited by a total processing time of 2 jiffies though, so there will be an upper ceiling to packet throughput.

-Given the speeds that modern processors are capable of, it is unlikely that the softirq daemon will be unlikely to keep up with the flow of data.
-In order to give the kernel the best chance, make sure that there is no contention for CPU resources by assigning network interrupts to a number of cores, and then using isolcpus to make sure that no other processes will be running on them.
+Given the speeds that modern processors are capable of, it is unlikely that the `ksoftirq` daemon will be unable to keep up with the flow of data.
+In order to give the kernel the best chance to do so, make sure that there is no contention for CPU resources by assigning network interrupts to a number of cores, and then using isolcpus to make sure that no other processes will be running on them.
+This will give the `ksoftirq` daemon the best chance of copying the inbound packets in a timely manner.

-If the softirq daemon is squeezed frequently enough, or is just unable to get CPU time, then the network device will be forced to drop packets from the wire.
-In this case, we can use ethtool to find the rx_missed count:
+If the `ksoftirq` daemon is squeezed frequently enough, or is just unable to get CPU time, then the network device will be forced to drop packets from the wire.
+In this case, we can use ethtool to find the rx_missed_errors count:

-    ethtool -S em1 | grep rx_missed
+    ethtool -S <device-name> | grep rx_missed
     rx_missed_errors: 0

 alternatively, the same data can be found by looking at the following file: